 - They worry too much about a partner’s or ex’s availability and responsiveness

-The differences are so subtle that most people can’t tell if they are anxiously- preoccupied or anxiously- fearful.
+The differences are so subtle that most people can not tell if they are anxiously- preoccupied or anxiously- fearful.
 But as soon as there is an indication that a partner or ex is pulling away or losing interest, the differences come to light.

 Anxiously- fearful individuals avoid contact, anxiously- preoccupied individuals seek more contact demand attention (even negative attention), and sometimes use aggressive, hostile and/or manipulative behaviour to get attention.